fevzikilas/silu_paper_repuroduce/README.md

 At the moment, this repository is focused on the first of those experiments: stochastic SZ-Tetris.
 The code structure was intentionally kept modular so that the remaining experiments can be added later without rewriting the entire training pipeline.

-## How Is the Approach Implemented in This Codebase?

-The current implementation is afterstate-based.
-In other words, the network does not directly output an action index.
-Instead, the environment generates all legal placements for the current piece, extracts a feature vector for the resulting board of each placement, lets the agent evaluate those candidate afterstates, and then samples one of them using softmax.

-This approach was chosen because, in SZ-Tetris, what matters is the board left behind by the selected move.
-For that reason, the network output is not a vector of action logits, but a single scalar afterstate value.

-The current training pipeline works as follows:

-1. The environment generates all legal afterstates for the current piece.
-2. Each afterstate is converted into a `460`-dimensional feature vector.
-3. The shallow network produces a single value for that vector.
-4. The agent samples an action using softmax over those values.
-5. The environment returns a shaped reward, while episode score is tracked separately through cleared lines.
-6. The network weights are updated with TD($\lambda$) and eligibility traces.

 ## Project Structure